Bort-Millipede/PocketCHIP_hcx/README.md

 Plug the USB wireless adapter into the PocketCHIP device USB port.

-The following command will load the wireless driver (this command can be safely run even if the driver has already been loaded).
+Load the wireless driver (this command can be safely run even if the driver has already been loaded).

 ```bash
 sudo modprobe 88XXau
 ```

 &nbsp;
 After this, the wireless adapter should appear as interface `wlan2`.
-This can be confirmed with the following command (the output should start with `wlanX`, which is the interface assigned to the USB adapter).
+Confirm this with the following command (the output should start with `wlanX`, which is the interface assigned to the USB adapter).

 ```bash
 sudo airmon-ng | grep rtl88XXau
 ```

 &nbsp;
 hcxdumptool requires NetworkManager and wpa_supplicant to be terminated (which will also halt the wireless connection on the primary `wlan0` adapter) in order to work properly.
-This can be accomplished via several different methods.
+This can be accomplished via several methods.

 If using hcxdumptool 6.3.2: using the following `stopnm` command: